France Dimanche

-France Dimanche is a French weekly celebrity news magazine published by Czech Media Invest with a circulation of about 150.00 copies.
+France Dimanche (English: France Sunday) is a French weekly celebrity news magazine published by Czech Media Invest with a circulation of about 150.00 copies.
 Similar to British tabloids, but with a weekly circulation, it covers celebrity gossip and scandals since 1946.

 History

 France Dimanche was established in 1946, at the end of World War II with the aim of providing entertainment for the masses.
 It publishes every Sunday and uses colourful pictures and headlines providing details on the lives of celebrities such as their health, financial status and personal relationships.
 Its writers work under pseudonyms.
 General news and literary content are not covered extensively.

 The demographics of its readers mainly include older people and women aged between 35 and 50.
 Along with Ici Paris, France-Soir and Paris-Match it is considered part of the presse de sensation, i.e. the sensationalist media.
 It is also considered a part of the presse indiscrète, the French equivalent of the tabloid press.
 François Truffaut was a writer for the magazine who also worked as a photographer for the publication.

 In 2010, France Dimanche published an article which it said to be an interview of the deaceased Claude François by a medium.

 In 2019, Hachette sold France Dimanche and other magazines to Czech Media Invest, parent of Czech News Center.